adibaruet/leetcode/THEORY /Strings/Rabin karp.md

 > **Note**: The average case is efficient because the rolling hash reduces the need for recomputation, making each substring comparison nearly constant time.

 ---
-Here is the Python version of the Java implementation of the Rabin Karp Algorithm:
+Here is the Python  implementation of the Rabin Karp Algorithm:

 ```python
 # d is the number of characters in the input alphabet